 REM sometimes also occurs during meditation – some practitioners mistakenly think it is an undesirable distraction that should be prevented, but it is a perfectly natural phenomenon.
-A psycho-therapeutic technique called Eye Movement Desensitisation and Reprocessing (EMDR) uses forced rapid eye movements to stimulate both sides of the cortex in order to release traumatic memories.
+A highly effective psycho-therapeutic technique called Eye Movement Desensitisation and Reprocessing (EMDR) uses forced rapid eye movements to stimulate both sides of the cortex in order to release traumatic memories.

 Figure 12e depicts the arrangement of the subtle bodies during dream sleep – the physical body sleeps but the etheric, emotional and mental bodies remain active.

 Figure 12e – The Arrangement of the Subtle Bodies in Dream Sleep